insop/transformer_simple/README.md

-# Simple Implement Transformer with C and Python
+# Simple Implementation for Transformer with C and Python

 Implement Tranformer with C and Python for educational purpose.
 Code is written for readability.